 We may delay the buying, selling and switching to or from certain funds.
 These delays will only apply in certain circumstances and if this applies to you, we'll let you know.
-For more information, please read your Fund Guide.

 Your financial adviser, if you have one, can give you details about the funds, before you choose where to invest.
-You can also refer to our Fund Guide.
+You can also refer to your employer and our Fund Guide.